omeka/omeka-s-enduser/docs/sites/site_settings.md

 - When identified (when logged in)
 - Always

+**Disable JSON-LD embed** Check this box to disable JSON-LD embedding on resource browse and show pages.

 **Locale** is dropdown menu to select the language code for this site.
 By default this will be set to the same as the global locale setting for the entire Omeka S installation.
 To change, select a language from the dropdown menu.

 ## Browse settings